Page style should not use string literal

 • StyleExpr property values: StyleExpr = 'Standard' already uses the string in the correct property

-• Data-access method arguments: String literals passed to methods on Record, RecordRef, FieldRef, Query, and similar types
+• Table field assignments and data-access method arguments: writes to data on Record, RecordRef, FieldRef, Query, and similar types

-In rare cases, a PascalCase string literal may match a style name but genuinely represent data (for example, a locked label 'Standard' used as a configuration value).
+In rare cases, a PascalCase string literal genuinely represents data — for example, a locked label 'Standard' used as a configuration value.
 Use a pragma directive to suppress the diagnostic:

 codeunit 50100 MyCodeunit